zkhan96/BowlingGame/README.md

 # Bowling Game Kata

-This is the Coding Game Kata, I will use this as a personal reference until I can perfect it and memorise it.
+This is the Bowling Game Kata, I will use this as a personal reference until I can perfect it and memorise it.